beetbox/beets/docs/plugins/fetchart.rst

   found in the filesystem.
 - **sources**: List of sources to search for images.
 An asterisk `*` expands to all available sources.
-  Default: ``coverart itunes albumart amazon google wikipedia``, i.e., all sources
+  Default: ``coverart itunes albumart amazon google wikipedia``, i.e., all sources.

 Here's an example that makes plugin select only images that contain *front* or *back* keywords in their filenames and prioritizes the iTunes source over